 Dr. David Greenhaw, President and Professor of Preaching and Worship, Eden Theological Seminary

 Dr. Jan Love, Dean and Professor of Christianity and World Politics, Candler School of Theology, Emory University

 Dr. Ingrid Mattson, London and Windsor Community Chair in Islamic Studies, Huron University College at the University of Western Ontario

 Rev. Dr. Alton B. Pollard, III, President, Louisville Seminary

 Dr. Diane Winston, Knight Chair in Media and Religion, Annenberg School for Communication and Journalism, University of Southern California

-Letters of inquiry can be submitted at any time through our online portal.
+Letters of inquiry can be submitted at any time through the Luce Foundation’s online portal.
 Should you have questions in advance of completing the Letter of Inquiry, you may e-mail them to email@example.com.